 A resident first aider is in attendance at camp and available at all times for basic first aid.
 We are unable to dispense any medicine or medical advice; if there is an emergency or medical question we will direct you to the nearest hospital.
 There is a first aid station stocked with band-aids, ice packs and basic supplies.
 You should bring any specific first aid supplies or medication that you think you may need in the course of the week.
 CDSS and Agassiz Village assume no liability for accidents or illness or for their treatment.

 Illegal use and sale of alcohol and drugs is prohibited at Agassiz Village.
 The legal drinking age in Maine is 21.
-While recreational use of marijuana is illegal in New Hampshire, all campers must follow the camp smoking guidelines.
+All campers must follow the camp smoking guidelines.
 Parents and guardians are responsible for making sure that their children do not use alcohol or drugs at Agassiz Village.

 All the normal outdoor dangers: raccoons, ticks, poison ivy, etc. come with camp life.
 Do not approach or handle wild or tame animals and let us know if any contact has occurred.
 Standard precautions will be explained at camp.